terotests/channelPolicy/README.md

 [4, "z", 170, 150, "objectID"]  // &Delta;[34]
 ```

-The change request packet contains the changes for the server.
+The change request packet (patch) contains the changes for the server.
 The package is created by functions

 1. constructClientToServer
 2. constructServerToClient